China's leaders gather to hash out Trump tariff battle plans

 BEIJING: China's leadership convenes next week for closed-door meetings to hammer out plans to shield the ailing economy from tariffs and trade threats from US President Donald Trump.

-The two sessions gatherings of the country's parliament and top advisory body are primarily talking shops, rubber-stamping decisions made by the Communist Party while giving a veneer of openness and accountability.
+The two sessions involve gatherings of the country's parliament and top advisory body.

 All eyes will be on Wednesday's (Mar 5) opening of the National People's Congress (NPC) parliament, where Premier Li Qiang will lay out economic growth goals for 2025, offering insights into just how optimistic Beijing is about the year ahead, as well as new military spending.